Focus on the Family

 See more on handling emotions

-As their world grows, invest in an “older” Bible to help kids on their journey.
+As their world grows, your homeschooling curriculum doesn’t have to stay traditional.
+Make sure to invest in an “older” Bible to help kids on their journey.
 This is a good time to lay the foundation regarding the truth of God’s word and what it means to follow Christ.
-Helping kids ask and answer Biblical questions will have many benefits.
-And it is ok to not have all the answers.
-Therefore, my response of, “Let’s look that up together” gave us both a chance to learn.
+Helping kids ask and answer Biblical questions has many benefits.
+And it is okay for you to not have all the answers.
+My response of, “Let’s look that up together” gave us both a chance to learn.

 Reading